t3nma/N-Puzzle/README.md

 # N-Puzzle
-A research and implementation project about the N-Puzzle game
+A research and implementation project about the N-Puzzle game.